A Level Film

 Rob Miller | Tuesday January 14, 2014

-Categories: A Level, OCR A Level, OCR A2, OCR AS, Films & Case Studies, Genres & Case Studies, Hot Entries
+Categories: OCR A Level, OCR A2, A Level, Hot Entries, Films & Case Studies, Genres & Case Studies

 AS Film Studies Section A Films to teach 7 Frameworks for Analysis – Representation, Messages and Values, Genre, Narrative, Theme, Style and Authorship Red Road (2006): Style and Authorship Fish Tank (2009): Style, Representation, Messages and Values, Genre and Authorship Millions (2004): Style, Genre and Authorship Slumdog Millionaire (2008): Style, Genre and Authorship Charlie and The Chocolate Factory (2005): Style, Representation and Authorship Frankenweenie (2012): Style, Representation…